gyoo1/BIOL812_FinalProject/README.md

 # BIOL812 Final Group Project
 ## Authors: Gihyun Yoo, Heather Lounder, Kayleigh Casmey, Glafira Ermakova

-This is an R Markdown document that generates a github readme.md file.

 Assignment prepared for BIOL 812 Introduction to Computational Analysis Winter 2022.
 In this pipeline, we concatenated DNA sequences (in Python) for 14 Coronavirus variants (Including MERS, SARS and COVID-19) in order to run a MUSCLE multiple sequence alignment (R script ran in Unix).
 Using this alignment we generated a distance matrix, and phylogeny trees (In R) in order to examine the evolutionary relationship between the different variants.
 We also repeated these steps (concatenate, MUSCLE, Distance matrix, phylogeny trees) for 4 of the SARS sequences (In R).

 # Sequences